VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_0_Setup/3_Installations.md

 scp /tscc/nfs/home/hkcarter/Miniconda3-latest-Linux-x86_64.sh ~/.
 ```

-This file is a bash script (set of instructions) that will install Miniconda on your computer.
-To run it, type the following command:
+This file is a bash script (set of code instructions) that will install Miniconda on your account.
+To run the script, type the following command:
 ```bash
 cd ~
 bash Miniconda3-latest-Linux-x86_64.sh